kuroa-me/cis454-blood/readme.md

 ### Mobile
 The mobile client is for Android platform.
-To install it, kindly change directory to `cis454-blood/frontend-android/app/release/app-release.apk`.
-Put it into your android device and then double click it to proceed.
+To install it, kindly follow the directions below.
+1. Change directory to `cis454-blood/frontend-android/app/release/app-release.apk`.
+And copy that apk file to a convenient place.
+2. Follow the instructions in this [tutorial](https://www.droidviews.com/install-apk-files-using-adb-commands/)
+3. You should now be able to use our mobile client.

 ### Backend
 We will provide backend server until 7/1/2019.
 After that time, you could use the files in `cis454-blood/backend` to host your own backend server.
 All api calls are located in `cis454-blood/doc/api.md`.
 Do remember to change the server address in the frontend programs.